- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Veterinarians diagnose cyanotoxin exposure based on three lines of evidence, according to the Merck Veterinary Manual:

-- reports by the dog’s owner of recent contact with a cyanobacteria water bloom
+- Reports by the dog’s owner of recent contact with a cyanobacteria water bloom

-- signs and symptoms of poisoning
+- Signs and symptoms of poisoning

-- analysis of tissues affected by the toxins
+- Analysis of tissues affected by the toxins

 Aggressive care is required to treat any exposure to algae toxic to dogs.
 This can include anti-seizure medication and supplemental oxygen given to your dog when you arrive at the veterinarian’s office or animal hospital.
+Unfortunately, as VCA Hospitals explain, “the toxins enter the system so quickly that the animal is usually sick before reaching medical care.”
+This means that it’s usually too late to remove the toxins, limiting treatment to supportive care, which may include IV fluids, plasma, muscle relaxers, and other therapies.

 Prevention is key.
 The Merck Veterinary Manual explains how to treat freshwater sources in order to prevent blooms of cyanobacteria, which could be useful to dog owners with ponds or standing bodies of water on their property.